itjosephk2/team_tracker/README.md

 | Manager  | View and manage team members.          |
 | Employee | View personal details and contracts.   |

 User Roles have been replaced to use djangos in built permission system.
 There is base of HR Admin, Manager, Employee for permissions but custom groups are creatable.
+Permissions are checked for as mixins with the class based views.
+If the user has a group with the required permiission they can access the functionality.
+Roled are used to restrict the sidenav of the dashboard.

 ![Permissions](./assets/groups/assign_permission.png)